 How Common is Alcoholism?

 Alcohol abuse is much more common than you may think.
-A 2017 study found that one in eight American adults meet the criteria for alcoholism.
+In 2020, 10.2% of Americans aged 12 years and older struggled with alcohol use disorder.
 And even those who aren’t considered to be excessive drinkers can suffer the negative consequences of alcohol, with data showing that having more than five drinks a week over time can shorten someone’s lifespan by years.
 So, even having one drink every evening can cause long-term damage to one’s health.

 Alcohol is all too often a key factor in deaths in the United States.
 The CDC reports that excessive alcohol use results in 93,000 deaths per year and plays a part in 10 percent of deaths among working-age adults.
 If you notice your loved one drinks daily, acts differently or erratically when they do not drink, or requires alcohol to do certain tasks at work, these may be signs of an emerging issue.